asankar04/dog_breed_gallery_site/README.md

 ## Available Scripts

-First, clone the repository to your device
+First, clone the repository to your device.

 Then, open the project directory in a code editor

 *Ensure you have Node.js downloaded*